Grindcom/frontend-nanodegree-arcade-game/README.md

 ## Scoring
 Get the player icon to the top lane (water) to get a point.
 Get a gem for bonus points.
 Get a rock and loose all your points.
 ## Lives
 Player starts with 3 lives.
-If the player hits a bug or is run over by one they loose a life (heart).
+If the player hits a bug or is run over by one, they loose a life (heart).
 ## Restart
 To restart the game, refresh the browser.